xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 # What is this?

-The script only works in newer ATLAS verion 617 / 618, you will need to update if you are running on older ATLAS version.
-GKUI see [here](https://github.com/xeon1989/Proton-X50-APK-Installer-GKUI).

-The script to install set of frequently used apps on Proton X50 IHU running on ATLAS for all model.
+A script installing set of apps that is currently working only in Proton X50 IHU running on ATLAS verion 617 / 618.
+For GKUI, see [here](https://github.com/xeon1989/Proton-X50-APK-Installer-GKUI).

-If you want to add your own selection of app, [click here.](https://github.com/xeon1989/Proton-X50-APK-Installer-ATLAS/blob/main/Install_Your_Own_Apps.md)
+To customize your own set of app, [see here.](https://github.com/xeon1989/Proton-X50-APK-Installer-ATLAS/blob/main/Install_Your_Own_Apps.md)

 Following apps are included.

--	Android Auto (Head Unit Reloaded) ([Make sure you purchase HUR to show your support!](https://www.b3itlabs.com/prod.php?id=1))
+-	Android Auto (Head Unit Reloaded) ([Modded from HUR, be sure to show your support!](https://www.b3itlabs.com/prod.php?id=1))
--	Autokit 2022 (Carlinkit required)
+-	Autokit 2023.12.25.1107 (Carlinkit required)
 -	Back button
 -	Google Maps
 -	Open Hidden Settings
 -	Spotify
 -	VLC for Android
 -	Waze
--	~~Youtube Premium +~~ MicroG
+-	MicroG
-- Youtube Vanced Music<sup>new</sup>
+- Youtube Vanced Music
-- Newpipe<sup>new</sup>
+- Newpipe

-## Before you start
-- If you updating from GKUI to ATLAS and you sideloaded in GKUI, to be on safe side, it's recommended to uninstall before proceed.

 ## Install Apps
 1. Download installation script with following link and unzip the file.